Vandivier/afterecon/content/2015-07-04-the-economics-of-responsibility.md

 ---
-title: The Economics of Responsibility
+title: "The Economics of Responsibility"
 date: 2015-07-04 18:36:05
 author: John Vandivier
 ---